• Skip to primary navigation

 Gluten-free chocolate cake being slice from a white cake stand and being served onto light grey plates with black forks.

-You want a cake, in those cases, a chocolate cake that is light and fluffy while still being the perfect amount of chocolate goodness.
+In those cases, you want a cake—a chocolate cake that is light and fluffy while still having the perfect amount of chocolate goodness.

 This recipe has been tested A LOT, haha.
 It's actually been my go-to chocolate cake recipe for a while.
 I actually made this recipe for our daughter, who loves chocolate.
 My original go-to recipe for her was my coconut flour chocolate cake recipe, which is really good.
 Still, it uses a crazy amount of eggs to counteract the coconut flour, and well, I knew there just had to be a better way to get a perfect chocolate cake that was a bit easier to make.
 That's this cake!